ColleagueRiley/RSGL/README.md

   to install with the make file run `make install` or `sudo make install`, if you're on linux and need the perms

+  installing also has the custom variable `INSTALL_PATH`, this var is required if you're using windows

+  ex.

+  `make install INSTALL_PATH=/usr(where to find lib and include folder)`

   to install by hand simply,
     move ./build/lib/*.a to the proper *.a lib folder (ex. /usr/local/lib) `cp ./build/lib/*.a /usr/local/lib`